konsumer/rawproto/README.md

 I have some ideas for improvement.
 I was in a hurry to get the new ideas working similar to how the older libs worked, and add all the new features, but It's far from optimized.

 - on-demand sub-tree parsing.
 Currently it needs to get sub-trees for query & walking, but it would be better if it only did this when it enters the LEN branch.
-- There is a lot of duplication of data in LEN fields (and non-LEN) like `reader`, `tree`, `value` and even kinda `pos` all describe the same data.
+- There is a lot of duplication of data in LEN fields (and non-LEN) like `reader`, `tree`, `value` and even kinda `pos` all describe the same bytes, often repeated.
 It would be better if it only used a single instance of bytes for all, and used offsets, so nothing has a "value" but you can pull values as needed.
 I could use a single `DataView` & buffer object, for the whole reader, and just use offsets to pull out values on-demand (`query`/`walk`/`display`/`getValue`.)
 - build `choices` by guessing & merging with another `choices` object.
 This could be used with last thing to make rendering simpler (all choices would be pre-configured, so choices + offsets get all values.)
 - build `choices` from existing proto.
 This could be used with above to allow guessing types of only the unknown fields, but leaving ther others.
 - build `choices` (guess) from existing JSON.
 This would allow taking some mock JSON and building proto or parsing protobuf.
-- setup recursiove proxies so you can get values like `1.2.4.1.toString()` without query
+- setup recursive proxies so you can get values like `1.2.4.1.toString()` without query